smar000/evoGateway/README.md

 The `name` parameter can be anything.
 Note that the script will automatically prefix a device type 3 or 4 letter acronym to the name in the various log files showing the device type (e.g. `TRV Master Bedroom`).
 The `zoneId` is the zone number that evohome has assigned, and the `zoneMaster` flag is used to identify which of the devices is the master, for controlling overall zone temperature, in an multi-device zone (e.g. where there are more than one TRVs in a given zone).

 #### Hardware

 * **1 x Arduino nano** (clone should be fine), preferably with FTDI usb chipset, though the cheaper CH341 chipset also worked.
 The only issue I had with the CH341 was that the USB port was not always cleanly released when the python script exited.
 My FTDI based build is much more reliable in this respect.

 * **1 x CC1101 radio, 868MHz**, e.g. something like https://quadmeup.com/cc1101-868mhz-wireless-transciever-pinout 3.
 I think I paid about £2 for this.
 Also note that the image on that link does not show the antenna - this is just a small coil on mine (I’ve seen others with high gain antennaes but haven’t tried them as I wasn’t sure whether power directly from the arduino pins would be enough, and didn’t want to spend too much time on experimenting)

 * **A breadboard** or **8 x Dupont fly leads**.
 If using fly leads you need to ensure that sure that you have the correct male/female combination for your arduino and CC1101 card.

+The parts listed above can be purchased for about £6 from ebay/Ali Express etc.

+** NOTE** The hardware can be purchased **fully assembled**, including proper PCB, from ebay (search for `nanoCUL FTDI 868MHz`), and currently appears to be going for about £20.

 ![alt text](./arduino-cc1101.jpeg "Arduino/CC1101 Hardware")